 Applications must be submitted online through our submission platform, and must include:

 - A project proposal of no more than 1000 words.
 Projects must be literary in nature, and must be reasonably expected to be completed within the scope of the nine-month mentorship.
 Proposals should include information about the original author and importance of the source text, as well as how the emerging translator would benefit from mentorship.

-- A sample translation of 8-10 pages double spaced (prose or poetry), along with the corresponding source text IN ONE DOCUMENT.
+- A sample translation of 8-10 pages (double-spaced if it is prose), along with the corresponding source text IN ONE DOCUMENT.
 One round of judging will be blind, so the translator’s name should NOT appear anywhere on this document.

 *Additional information about the Non-language-specific Mentorship, offered in partnership with Amazon Crossing:

 - This mentorship will be preferentially awarded to a translator working from an underrepresented or underfunded language.